Let’s begin this with a real-life example i.e.

 Final Thoughts

-Now that you have a better understanding of push and pull marketing, you must consider what kind of message you are communicating to your target audience.
+Now that you understand push and pull marketing better, you must consider what message you are communicating to your target audience.
 Depending on your business.

-If it helps you, if you’re still unsure what type of marketing to use, we digital marketing experts can.
+If it helps you, if you still need to decide what type of marketing to use, we digital marketing experts can.
 If there are any questions or concerns regarding the material discussed here, do not hesitate to reach out in the comments!
 We are more than happy to help answer them.

 Thanks for reading 🙂